-Once diagnosis of primary sclerosing cholangitis (PCS) is confirmed, you can begin treatment.
-There are a number of different treatment options for PCS and your doctor will discuss with you the best course of treatment.
+Once a diagnosis of primary sclerosing cholangitis (PCS) is confirmed, you can begin treatment.
+There are a number of different treatment options for PCS, and your doctor will discuss with you the best course of treatment.

 Treatment options include:

-Ursodeoxycholic acid is one treatment for primary sclerosing cholangitis; it improves abnormal biochemical tests.
-It works by increasing the bile flow as well as preventing damage to liver cells.
-However, this medication does not appear to affect survival or the need for liver transplantation.
-Studies have shown that it may be harmful in high dosages.
+There is no medication proven to be effective in the treatment of PSC.
+However, ursodeoxycholic acid is a treatment that improves abnormal biochemical tests.
+It works by increasing the bile flow as well as preventing damage to liver cells, but it does not appear to affect survival or the need for liver transplantation.
+In addition, studies have shown that it may be harmful in high dosages.

 Endoscopic therapy is the widely accepted option because it is relatively noninvasive and can be repeated as necessary.
 It may prolong transplant-free survival, and can also significantly improve the quality of life for patients awaiting transplantation.

-See illustration: Technique of endoscopic balloon dilatation of biliary strictures illustration.
+See illustration: Technique of endoscopic balloon dilatation of biliary strictures.

 See Illustration: Technique of percutaneous dilation of biliary ducts and placement of biliary drainage catheter.

 Surgery is performed to improve bile flow, reduce jaundice and prevent further episodes of cholangitis.
 Non-transplant surgical approaches include resecting the part of the hepatic bile duct that is outside the liver, called the extrahepatic bile ducts.
 Your doctor may decide to permanently stent the bile ducts.
 A stent is a small tube that drains the bile ducts.

 In general, non-transplant surgical approaches may make liver transplantation more difficult.